-3.3.7.
+4.3.7.
 Minimum number of assessments

-The minimum number of assessments for an application is regarded as 50 percent plus one of the peer reviewers assigned to score an application.
-If there is an uneven number of peer reviewers assigned to an application, the minimum number of assessments is the next full number after 50 percent (e.g. six assessments in the case of ten peer reviewers).
+The minimum number of assessments for an application is regarded as 50% plus one of the peer reviewers assigned to score an application.
+If there is an uneven number of peer reviewers assigned to an application, the minimum number of assessments is the next full number after 50% (e.g. 3 assessments in the case of 5 peer reviewers).

-3.3.8.
-Principles for setting conditions of funding for NHMRC grants conditions which affect either eligibility to apply or subsequent peer review.
+4.3.8.
+Principles for setting conditions of funding for NHMRC grants

 Setting a condition of funding (CoF) on a grant through the peer review process is, and should be, a rare event.
-When this does occur, the peer reviewers or NHMRC will use the principles set out below to decide the CoF.
+When this does occur, the panel/peer reviewers or NHMRC will use the principles set out below to decide the CoF.
 These principles aim to achieve a consistent approach, minimise the number of conditions set and ensure conditions are unambiguous and able to be assessed.

 CoFs relate to the award of funding, the continuation of funding or the level of funding.
-They do not relate to
+They do not relate to conditions which affect either eligibility to apply or subsequent peer review.